 This is because the social media wall is actively displaying all of this in real time, as your social feeds populate across multiple platforms.

-You’ll be able to monitor your most engaging videos and other posts, and how people are interacting with your content in general.
+You can monitor your most engaging videos and other posts, and how people interact with your content in general.

-The key is to integrate a social wall that stylistically adheres to your brand’s identity across the board.
+The key is to integrate a social wall that aligns stylistically with your brand identity across the board.

-This ensures consistency and works well with the rest of the design, creating a familiar and seamless experience for the visitor.
+This ensures consistency and complements the rest of the design, creating a familiar, seamless experience for visitors.
 It’s very easy to do with POWR’s social media feed app.

-Be sure to customize the wall to fit your brand style guidelines and colors, and to prioritize the feeds and content that matter most to your strategy, KPIs, and current goals.
+Be sure to customize the wall to align with your brand style guidelines and colors, and prioritize the feeds and content that matter most to your strategy, KPIs, and current goals.

 Follow Social KPIs to Choose the Best Posts